aleju/face-generator/README.md

 * `--noiseDim` (default 100): Dimensionality of noise vector that will be fed into G.
 * `--window` (default 3): ID of the first plotting window (in display), will also use about 3 window-ids beyond that.
 * `--scale` (default 32): Scale of the images to train on (height, width).
 Loaded images will be converted to that size.
 * `--autoencoder` (default ""): Path to the autoencoder to load (optional).
 Can be trained via `train_autoencoder.lua`.
 If set, the autoencoder will produce images and G will try to learn how to refine them so that D thinks they are real images.
 Didn't produce good results.
+Might also not work anymore.
 * `--seed` (default 1): Seed to use for the RNG.
 * `--weightsVisFreq` (default 0): How often to update the windows showing the activity of the network (only if >0; implies starting with `qlua` instead of `th` if set to >0).
 * `--grayscale`: Whether to activate grayscale mode on the images, i.e. training will happen on grayscale images.
+* `--denoise`: If added as parameter, the script will try to load a denoising autoencoder from `logs/denoiser_CxHxW.net`, where C is the number of image channels (1 or 3), H is the height of the images (see `--scale`) and W is the width.
+A denoiser can be trained using `train_denoiser.lua`.